xson-lang/XSON/docs/Contribute/Contribution-Guidelines.md

      2) Increment the set version in this duplicate
      3) Change the extensions of the set to your liking, but keep in mind the [extension set rules](XSON-Base-Specification#Extension-Sets);
-        Mainly, you cannot remove exisitng functionality from an extension set
+        Mainly, you cannot remove existing functionality from an extension set
    - If not, add an extension set document under `docs/extension sets/`, following the [extension set template](XSON-Extension-Set-Document-Template)
 3) Make a [pull request](../pulls) with the correct PR template, using your fork with your changes against the main XSON repo